-5.1.
+4.1.
 Governance: The School shall be governed by its Governing Board in a manner that is consistent with the terms of this Contract so long as such provisions are compliant with state, federal, and local law.
 The Governing Board shall have final authority and responsibility for the academic, financial, and organizational performance of the School, the fulfillment of the Contract, and approval of the School's budgets.

-The Governing Board shall be responsible for policy and operational decisions of the School, and, consistent with the terms of this Contract.
+The Governing Board shall be responsible for policy and operational decisions of the School, and shall operate the School consistent with the terms of this Contract.
 Nothing herein shall prevent the Governing Board from delegating decision-making authority for policy and operational decisions to officers, employees, and agents of the School.
-However, such delegation will not relieve the

-Governing Board of its obligations under the law or this Contract, should the School fail to satisfy those obligations.
+However, such delegation will not relieve the Governing Board of its obligations under the law or this Contract, should the School fail to satisfy those obligations.

-5.2.
-Governance Documents: The School and Governing Board shall maintain legal status and operate under the terms established by state and federal laws.

-5.3.
-Non-Profit Status: To fulfill the charter school's public purpose, a charter school established under this chapter shall be organized as a nonprofit educational organization.
-The Charter School shall at all times maintain itself as an Iowa general not-for-profit corporation capable of exercising the functions of the Charter School under the law of the State of Iowa, shall remain in good standing under the laws of the State of Iowa, and shall timely make all required filings with the office of the Iowa Secretary of State.
+- 4.2.
+Governance Documents: The School and Governing Board shall maintain legal status and operate in accordance with the terms established by state and federal laws. - 4.3.
+Non-Profit Status: In order to fulfill the charter school's public purpose, a charter school established under this chapter shall be organized as a nonprofit educational organization.
+The Charter School shall at all times maintain itself as an lowa general not-for-profit corporation capable of exercising the functions of the Charter School under the law of the State of Iowa, shall remain in good standing under the laws of the State of Iowa, and shall timely make all required filings with the office of the Iowa Secretary of State.